Sagar2506/Doctor-Appointment-booking/README.md

 # Doctor-Appointment-booking
-Install Android studio new version   download the get up desktop and clon the project
+Install Android studio new version   download the get hub desktop and clone the project